Wenn Sie wollen, können Sie diese Seite in deutscher Sprache sehen.

 These are two stamps used between 1935 and 1939.

-They are general tax stamps from the republic, cancelled with an additional ink stamp.
+They are cancelled with an additional ink stamp.
 The value is c.
 25; the tax for the cards was c.
 50.

 These two (slightly damaged) stamps have been used between 1939 and 1943.

-They are general tax stamps from the republic again, cancelled with an additional ink stamp.
+They are cancelled with an additional ink stamp again.
 They have an overprinted value of c.
 50 resp.
 Lire 1; the total tax for the cards was Lire 1.50 at this time.

 (scanned by Massimo Grossi / Claudio Talacci)